-For instance, if your goal is improved customer service, the desired behavior could be for each caller to spend less time on hold, or even to spend no time on hold.
-If your goal is improved employee retention, the desired behavior could be a change in attitude toward the organization or progression down a specified career path.
+For instance, if your goal is to provide an excellent customer service, then each caller to should spend less time on hold, or even to spend no time on hold.
+If your goal is to improve employee retention, the result is a change in attitude toward the organization or progression down a specific career path.

 The point is, that without a specific behavior tied to the results you need to see, it becomes impossible to measure success or progress.
 Make sure to bring other stakeholders into the conversation, as well, as other leaders and managers will have valuable light to shed on this question.